gema-arta/heiwa/docs/poc/2-Stage0_Clang_LLVM.md

 # Build.
 time { make; }

-# Install and fix a wrong shared object symlink, also create a `ldd` symlink to use to print shared object dependencies.
+# Install and fix wrong shared object symlink, also create a `ldd` symlink to use to print shared object dependencies.
 time {
     make DESTDIR=/clang0-tools install
     ln -sfv libc.so /clang0-tools/lib/ld-musl-x86_64.so.1